r-lib/rprojroot/tests/testthat/_snaps/root.md

       - contains a directory ".svn"

       $is_testthat
-      Root criterion: directory name is "testthat" (also look in subdirectories: `tests/testthat`, `testthat`)
+      Root criterion: directory name is "testthat" (also look in subdirectory `tests/testthat`)

       $from_wd
       Root criterion: from current working directory